 Model Validation and Change Protection

 The model graph monitors every change you make: property renames, type changes, key role modifications (PK, FK, NK), required and unique flag changes, constraint modifications (min/max length, patterns, enums), relationship cardinality changes, edge deletions, schema drift, and protocol-level breaking changes.
-27 validation rules, 5 schema drift detectors, 12 protocol compatibility checks, and full impact analysis mean that no architectural change goes undetected.
+Comprehensive validation rules, schema drift detectors, protocol compatibility checks, and full impact analysis mean that no architectural change goes undetected.

 Software developers would never ship code without a compiler.
 The compiler watches every line, catches type mismatches, flags missing references, and refuses to build when something is broken.
 Architecture has never had this.
 A data model with a foreign key pointing to a deleted entity, a property rename that silently breaks three API contracts, a cardinality change that invalidates downstream join paths - these errors are invisible in traditional tools.
 They surface weeks or months later as production incidents.